zarpafantasma/corpus_rythmos/I- Scientific_Papers/001-en_US-Multiscale_Temporal_Relativity_RTM.md

 **2.3 Theoretical Framework of Parameter** $\alpha$

-This section provides a step‑by‑step derivation of the scale--time exponent α from several fundamental frameworks --- quantum field theory (QFT), loop quantum gravity (LQG), string theory and holographic duality --- and clarifies the dynamic regimes in which each result is valid.
+This section provides a step‑by‑step derivation of the scale-time exponent α from several fundamental frameworks -quantum field theory (QFT), loop quantum gravity (LQG), string theory and holographic duality- and clarifies the dynamic regimes in which each result is valid.
 In the original draft α was equated with the spatial dimension d for locally interacting systems.
 Here that statement is refined to distinguish explicitly between ballistic, diffusive and anomalous transport.

 **2.4 Relationship to Critical Exponents**

 The RTM framework shares a formal resemblance with the dynamic critical exponent z, widely used in the theory of critical phenomena and phase transitions.
 Both describe a power-law relationship between time and space of the form ${t\  \sim L}^{z}$ or ${T\  \sim \ L}^{\alpha}$.
-In certain local regimes---such as classical diffusion---RTM's α and the traditional z exponent can numerically coincide.\
+In certain local regimes -such as classical diffusion- RTM's α and the traditional z exponent can numerically coincide.\
 \
 However, this similarity does not diminish the originality of RTM.
 While z is a phenomenological parameter relevant near critical points in specific physical systems, α in RTM is a structural exponent defined by the system's spatial architecture: modularity, hierarchy, confinement, recursion depth, etc.\
 \
 RTM generalizes the idea of temporal scaling beyond narrow physical scenarios, extending it to neural networks, fractals, quantum graphs, and biological tissues.
 In this sense, RTM is not a reformulation of z, but a structural synthesis: it proposes that temporal scaling laws are not emergent quirks, but consequences of form.\
 \
-In summary, RTM does not deny the connection to z but builds upon it---elevating a numerical exponent into a framework with predictive geometric foundations across regimes never traditionally associated with critical dynamics.
+In summary, RTM does not deny the connection to z but builds upon it, elevating a numerical exponent into a framework with predictive geometric foundations across regimes never traditionally associated with critical dynamics.

 | **Connection to Scale-Clock Geometry (Doc 002, Sec.
 6)** |
 | :--- |